Danicodes/6-express-react/readme.md

 `--btn-bg: var(--btn-color, #bada55);`

-we proably want to store our color palette at a higher level.
+we probably want to store our color palette at a higher level.
 Add to index.css:

 ```css
 :root {